amf-paulinho/scriptdrop/README.md

 - [ ] Use more Elixir Pattern Match

-- [ ] Change a filed name in the Table Users (it can be confusing) change 'provider' to 'login_provider'
+- [ ] Change a filed name in the Table Users (it can be confusing) change 'provider' to 'login_provider', also in the table orders the field status was supposed to be status_id

 - [ ] I have to improve the test coverage.
 Also I have some test failing due a big refactoring task.
 I had to fix it.